 Dr. Dolmetsch entered into an employment agreement with the Company effective September 14, 2020, for the role of President, Research and Development (the "Dolmetsch Employment Agreement").
 The Dolmetsch Employment Agreement provided that Dr. Dolmetsch would receive a base salary of \$500,000 per year, subject to review at the sole discretion of the Company, a one-time signing bonus of \$250,000 and a discretionary bonus of up to 50% of annual base salary.
-Under the Dolmetsch Employment Agreement, Dr. Dolmetsch is also entitled to expenses and reimbursements.
-He was also entitled to a grant of an option to purchase 35,000 ordinary shares in the Company (subject to a four-year vesting period), a grant of 55,000 restricted share units (subject to a three-year vesting period), and a grant of 10,000 restricted share units (subject to a one-year vesting period) each pursuant to the Company's equity incentive plan and would be eligible for future grant awards.
-The Dolmetsch Employment Agreement also provides for severance benefits, including payments of: (1) to 150% of base salary plus target bonus and COBRA coverage for 18 months for a termination in association with a change of control of the Company and (2) to 100% of base salary plus target bonus and COBRA coverage for 12 months for other qualifying terminations; as well as a pro-rata cash bonus for the current (interrupted) year in which any qualifying termination occurs.
-In March 2022, Dr. Dolmetsch received a letter (the "Dolmetsch 2022 Letter"), which provided that his 2022 base salary would be \$ 525,000 and his 2021 bonus would be \$253,000.
-The Dolmetsch 2022 Letter also provided that Dr. Dolmetsch would be entitled to participate in the 2022 equity grants of 54,683 restricted share units and an option to purchase 94.281 ordinary shares in the Company, each pursuant to the Company's equity incentive plan.
+Under the Dolmetsch Employment Agreement, Dr. Dolmetsch was also entitled to expenses and reimbursements.
+He was also entitled to a grant of options to purchase 35,000 Ordinary Shares (subject to a four-year vesting period), a grant of 55,000 restricted share units (subject to a three-year vesting period), and a grant of 10,000 restricted share units (subject to a one-year vesting period) each pursuant to the 2014 Plan and was eligible for future equity grant awards.
+The Dolmetsch Employment Agreement also provided for severance benefits, including payments of: (1) to 150% of base salary plus target bonus and COBRA coverage for 18 months for a termination in association with a change of control of the Company and (2) to 100% of base salary plus target bonus and COBRA coverage for 12 months for other qualifying terminations; as well as a pro-rata cash bonus for the current (interrupted) year in which any qualifying termination occurs.
+In February 2023, the Board awarded Dr. Dolmetsch a base salary of \$546,000.
 The termination provisions of the Dolmetsch Employment Agreement are further discussed below.
 The Dolmetsch Employment Agreement is to continue in force from year to year unless terminated in accordance with its terms.
-A copy of the Dolmetsch Employment Agreement is filed as Exhibit 10.56 to the Company's Annual Report on Form 10-K filed with the SEC on March 1, 2021.
-The foregoing are not complete descriptions of the Dolmetsch Employment Agreement and are qualified in their entirety by reference to the full text of such agreement.
+A copy of the Dolmetsch Employment Agreement is filed as Exhibit 10.56 to the Company's Annual Report on Form 10-K.